mrismanaziz/Reforestation/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## Want to hear a chimney joke?
+Got stacks of em!
+First one's on the house